 Integral to the Division of Youth Services’ Mission Statement is a commitment to Restorative Community Justice (RCJ) principles.
 Restorative Community Justice principles and practices are incorporated into many day-to-day applications and services.
 RCJ practices and principles have been utilized over many centuries and by a variety of cultures to engage individuals who have done harm to their communities.
 RCJ beliefs and activities work to restore individuals and relationships harmed by crime to the extent possible.
 RCJ practices continue to develop and evolve across all of the Division’s business units.

-The Division of Youth Services Office of Quality Assurance is responsible for the oversight of a quality assurance process that includes residential facilities, regional offices and the development of Division policies.
+The Division of Youth Services Office of Quality Assurance is responsible for the oversight of a quality assurance process that includes residential youth centers, regional offices and the development of Division policies.

-Residential audits are conducted annually for the Division’s secure State-operated facilities as well as staff secure private residential facilities.
-Audits are performed over a four day period for most facilities, looking in-depth at over 350 standards in treatment facilities and over 290 standards in detention facilities.
-The audit process allows for a supportive approach in order to evoke positive change in the facilities, and a means to assuring quality programming for the youth.
-In addition to annual audits, Monitoring visits are conducted each trimester for all Residential Facilities, to include Secure Residential Therapeutic Centers (SRTC), Therapeutic Residential Child Care Facilities (TRCCF), Residential Child Care Facilities (RCCF) and Child Placement Agencies (CPA).
+Residential audits are conducted annually for the Division’s secure State-operated youth centers as well as staff secure private youth centers.
+Audits are performed over a four day period for most youth centers, looking in-depth at over 350 standards in treatment centers and over 290 standards in detention centers.
+The audit process allows for a supportive approach in order to evoke positive change in the youth centers, and a means to assuring quality programming for the youth.
+In addition to annual audits, monitoring visits are conducted each trimester for all youth centers, to include Secure Residential Therapeutic Centers (SRTC), Therapeutic Residential Child Care Facilities (TRCCF), Residential Child Care Facilities (RCCF) and Child Placement Agencies (CPA).

 The Office of Quality Assurance consists of four full-time employees and eight Subject Matter Experts that attend each audit, offering their knowledge and expertise.
 Areas of expertise include safety and security, human resources and training, education, clinical services, medical services, food services, sanitation and programming.

-In addition to auditing facilities, the Quality Assurance team audits each of the four regional office; develops and revises Division policies; oversees the Division's risk management to include Health Insurance Portability and Accountability Act (HIPAA) compliance and emergency planning.
+In addition to auditing youth centers, the Quality Assurance team audits each of the four regional offices, develops and revises Division policies, oversees the Division's risk management to include Health Insurance Portability and Accountability Act (HIPAA) compliance, and emergency planning.